f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 **Test the connection to the applications**

 On the Windows jumphost open a **cmd** window (click on the start menu in the lower-left corner (it looks like a white four-pane window), type "cmd", and click the item called "Command Prompt" from the menu that appears).
-You will now test to ensure the source BIG-IP virtual servers are responding.
+You will now test to ensure that some of the source BIG-IP virtual servers are responding.

 - FAST_L4
 	.. code-block:: console